paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 #### Codification
 Section was enacted as part of the Radio Free Afghanistan Act, and not as part of the United States International Broadcasting Act of 1994 which comprises this chapter.

+#### Change of Name
+Broadcasting Board of Governors renamed United States Agency for Global Media pursuant to [section 6204(a)(22) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6204/a/22&num=0&edition=prelim).
+The renaming was effectuated by notice to congressional appropriations committees dated May 24, 2018, and became effective Aug.
+22, 2018.

 <a id="section-6216"></a>
 ## § 6216.
 Special authority for surge capacity
 **(a) Emergency authority**

-(1) **In general** — Whenever the President determines it to be important to the national interests of the United States and so certifies to the appropriate congressional committees, the President, on such terms and conditions as the President may determine, is authorized to direct any department, agency, or other entity of the United States to furnish the Broadcasting Board of Governors with such assistance outside the United States as may be necessary to provide international broadcasting activities of the United States with a surge capacity to support United States foreign policy objectives during a crisis abroad.
+(1) **In general** — Whenever the President determines it to be important to the national interests of the United States and so certifies to the appropriate congressional committees, the President, on such terms and conditions as the President may determine, is authorized to direct any department, agency, or other entity of the United States to furnish the United States Agency for Global Media with such assistance outside the United States as may be necessary to provide international broadcasting activities of the United States with a surge capacity to support United States foreign policy objectives during a crisis abroad.

 (2) **Supersedes existing law** — The authority of paragraph (1) shall supersede any other provision of law.